-One of the most commons questions we get from a person who has been arrested for a theft charge is whether the case can be dismissed.
-For our attorneys, our goals for first-time offenders is to not only seek the best outcome but to find an outcome where even the arrest can be expunged off the person’s record.
+One of the most commons questions we get from someone who has been arrested for a theft charge is whether the case can be dismissed.
+Our goals for first-time offenders is to not only seek the best outcome but to find an outcome where even the arrest can be expunged off the person’s record.
 This may be achieved through certain reductions, diversion programs, or through dismissals.

 We have had over 100 theft cases dismissed.